 It was a cover that almost didn’t happen.
 Originally the cover was going to feature the entire group (some say naked).
 That was vetoed as well as the original title “Sex, Dope and Cheap Thrills”.
-It was Janis who loved R. Crump’s art work.
+It was Janis who loved R. Crumb’s art work.
 So much so that she personally presented to Columbia.
 They wanted the art work to be on the back with a picture of Janis on the cover.
 She got her way.

-Legend has it that R. Crump, a noted underground cartoonist, didn’t even want to get paid for his work.
+Legend has it that R. Crumb, a noted underground cartoonist, didn’t even want to get paid for his work.
 He didn’t see it as anything special.
 Apparently the cover became so popular he did sign some prints of the cover that were selling extremely well.
 It didn’t hurt the print sales when the album was number one on the charts for eight weeks.

 BORN TO RUN